gabrielcaussi/polybar-spotify-module/README.md

 # Polybar Spotify Module

 Module for polybar that interacts with Spotify.
-Este modulo so aparece na polybar depois que o Spotify e iniciado.
+This module only appears on the polybar after Spotify is started.

 ### Module Off